info442-spr22/d-team/testing-plan.md

 After push is successfully merged, the product designer will run the acceptance test manually.

 ## Test Environment
 We will be focusing on desktop views.
 Developers will test their code manually and locally on the devices & browser listed below.
-Code that has been depoloyed on Netlify will be manually tested as well.
+Code that has been deployed on Netlify will be manually tested as well.

 ### Devices & Browser
 - Windows 11 PC, Google Chrome (1920x1080 resolution)